onizukais/sybil-check/report.md

 CLUSTER134

+This cluster contains only 17 addresses.

-The first 20 addresses of the cluster share the same Binance deposit address: 0x6D60a11DD352Fdb2Fb675132D12fBEf0bF89512F.
+The first 17 addresses of the cluster share the same Binance deposit address: 0x6D60a11DD352Fdb2Fb675132D12fBEf0bF89512F.
 The remaining addresses are linked to numerous other addresses within the cluster multiple times.

 ```
 0xb41a34389ec99fcca5a9a60b9c7df96480f189ba